onevcat/check-lfs/README.md

 ## Recommended Usage

+### Git Hooks

-Put it to a `pre-push` hook, so before these changes are pushed to remote, you can have a notification to let you know something goes wrong.
+Put it to a `post-commit` or `pre-push` hook, so before these changes can be committed or pushed to remote, you can have a notification to let you know something goes wrong.

-Add this to the beginning of your `.git/pre-push` hook:
+Add this to the beginning of your `.git/post-commit` or `.git/pre-push` hook:

 ```
 CHECK_LFS_PATH=./script/check-lfs